 Phil Downer is a combat veteran.
 He speaks nationally to all branches of the service on subjects of leadership, core values, and the importance of military training and service.
 He also shares his story at chapels, field chapels and voluntary military gatherings.
 One of the primary trainings that he offers is:

-Since 2003, Phil Downer has spoken 123 times to over 40,000 members of the U.S. military.
+Since 2003, Phil Downer has spoken to a massive number of members of the U.S. military.
 He presents motivational messages on the value of military service in building character, integrity, and teamwork in chapel settings.
 For voluntary formations, he shares the story of his Christian faith.
 He has spoken on Marine and Navy bases and to Cadets of the U.S. Military Academy at West Point.
 Phil relates how the discipline he learned on the parade deck at MCRD San Diego saved his life when carrying out ambushes in Viet Nam, when he had to stay awake, be attentive, not move, and have the discipline to overcome the temptation to move, scratch, or wiggle that would have given away his position.
 He makes the statement that while he did not always understand all of the purposes his drill instructors were attempting to achieve at MCRD, he realized later that their training kept him alive in Viet Nam, and wished he could find those men and thank them for what they did in his life.
 He describes the value he received from the teamwork in the military, having been an unfaithful college “flunk-out” prior to joining.
 He encourages the Recruits to do their best, because their service will be respected in all fields of employment and future endeavors.

 Want to Strengthen Military Marriages?

 To find out about the Military Marriage Renewal weekends which Phil offers for all branches of the U.S. armed services, click here!